The stack browser is the main starting point for using Map Manager. The stack browser provides an interface to load and browse folders of .tif stacks.

 Drag and drop

-The simplest way to load a stack is to drag and drop a .tif file onto the Igor program icon.
+The simplest way to load a single stack is to drag and drop a .tif file onto the Igor program icon.
 Stacks opened in this way will appear in a special folder (in the list on the left) called ‘DragAndDrop’.

 Tip.
 The order of stacks can be sorted by selecting columns in the stack list.
 To sort by date, select 'Date' in the columns header.
 This ordering is critical when batch importing a list of stacks into a Map Manager map